sransara/example-bazel-python-rust/README.md

 This is a minimal example for using Bazel to build Python libraries that depends on Rust (PyO3) based modules.

+Working as of 2023-07-22 and using

+- rules_python: 0.24.0 (defined in WORKPLACE)
+- rules_rust: 0.25.1 (defined in WORKPLACE)
+- pyo3: 0.19.1 (defined in number_cruncher/Cargo.toml)

 ## Disclaimer:

 This example is made for Unix systems and doesn't work with Windows.